-How Prince George Is Really Getting Ready to Be King
+How Kate Middleton and Prince William Are Getting Prince George Ready to Be King - E!
+Online

 "The great thing is to encourage them," Charles told a ladies' circle on a visit to Wales shortly before George, his first grandchild, was born.
 "Show them things to take their interest.
 My grandmother did that; she was wonderful."
 As for himself, he agreed, "It's very important to create a bond when they are very young."

-Kate and William have made sure that George and Charlotte are immersed in activities, whether it's arts and crafts, baking or gardening—their mother got them both involved when she designed a garden space for the Chelsea Flower Show this year.
-One-year-old Prince Louis was only old enough to toddle around while his big brother and sister did some more serious exploring, but his time will come.
+Quarantine aside, Kate and William have always made sure that their kids are immersed in activities, whether it's arts and crafts, baking or gardening—George and Charlotte were both involved when Kate designed a garden space for the Chelsea Flower Show last year.
+Prince Louis was only big enough to toddle around while his big brother and sister did some more serious exploring, but his time will come.

-Moreover, the kids have their chores, such as making sure their toys are put away, and everyone pitches in taking care of Lupo.
+"There are also the environments you spend time in as well: a happy home, a safe environment," Kate said last year in a rare solo interview on the Happy Mum, Happy Baby podcast.
+"As children, we spent a lot of time outside and it's something I'm really passionate about.
+I think it's so great for physical and mental well-being and laying [developmental] foundations.
+It's such a great environment to spend time in, building those quality relationships without the distractions of 'I've got to cook' and 'I've got to do this'.
+And actually, it's so simple."

-William said last year at a reception at Kensington Palace for law enforcement from Scotland Yard that George was "obsessed, actually, by the police...cars, toys, everything."
-In fact, the the only thing on his list for Santa in 2017 was a police car.
+Kate said she was perfectly happy "with my family outside in the countryside and we're all filthy, dirty!"

-When it does come time to focus on the brass tacks of assuming the throne, they have the supreme role model in George's great-grandmother, or Grannie as the younger generations call her, Queen Elizabeth II.
+When it does come time to focus on the brass tacks of assuming the throne, they have the supreme role model in George's great-grandmother, or Granny as the younger generations call her, Queen Elizabeth II.

-"My grandmother has done a remarkable job leading the country," William asserted to GQ.
+"My grandmother has done a remarkable job leading the country," William said, praising the monarch to GQ in 2017.
 "Her vision, her sense of duty, her loyalty, her steadfastness, it has been unwavering."

 That being said, "You learn on the job.
 There is no rulebook.
 I sometimes wonder if there should be, but in the end I think probably not.
 Having that difference in how we do things makes the Royal Family more interesting and more flexible.
 If we all followed the same line, it would all be quite stifled.
 Our characters are different and the different opinions are important to have."

-Members of the royal family aren't supposed to get involved in politics, for instance, be it to endorse a candidate or party or throw their weight around in influencing policy, but Prince Charles has notably—and controversially—pushed those boundaries by not only being quite vocal about the causes he's passionate about but also relaying exactly what he thinks should be done.
+Members of William's family aren't supposed to get involved in politics, for instance, be it to endorse a candidate or party or throw their weight around in influencing policy.
+But Prince Charles has notably—and controversially—pushed those boundaries by not only being quite vocal about the causes he's passionate about but also by relaying exactly what he thinks should be done.

-"My father has always come at this from a depth of knowledge and a desire to help," said William, who says he himself probably won't be writing advice to 10 Downing Street but is happy to connect someone with a cause with the right person up the food chain.
+"My father has always come at this from a depth of knowledge and a desire to help," said William, who said he himself probably won't be writing advice to 10 Downing Street but is happy to connect someone with a cause with the right person up the food chain.
 "He only gets involved in anything when he has those two things: knowledge matched to a desire to help.
 He genuinely cares.
 We can argue till the cows come home about whether what he says is right or wrong, but he lives this stuff every day, goes into minute detail, wants to help inform opinion and provide knowledge.
 I would love to know what the public really think, whether they feel shocked or pleased he gets involved.

 "He has done this for a long, long time, and I think he has used his role really well to raise a lot of questions that people need to ask."

-These generations of royals doesn't advocate silence, that's for sure, both when it comes to causes that are important to them—such as the homeless crisis, veterans services and mental health care—and when it comes to their own personal, private feelings.
+These royals aren't advocates for silence, that's for sure, not when it comes to causes that are important to them—such as the homeless crisis, veterans services and mental health care—and not when it comes to their own personal, private feelings, either.
 Unlike the push-it-aside stoicism practiced by those of Prince Philip's era—and to an extent Charles himself, when it came to maintaining the royal family's image befitting a centuries-old institution—William and Kate want their children to feel free to express their emotions.

 "If I look at my parents' generation, there was a lot more stiff upper lip going on," William acknowledged.
 "Don't get me wrong, there is a time and a place for the stiff upper lip, and, for those of us in public life, times when you have to maintain it, but behind closed doors, in normal everyday life, we have to be more open and upfront with our feelings and emotions."

-That being said, he knows from personal experience, having lost his mother at 15 and then being encouraged to walk behind her coffin in the funeral procession in front of a billion people, what it's like to want to fall apart in public but can't because it's out of the question.
+That being said, he knows from personal experience—having lost his mother at 15 and then being encouraged to walk behind her casket in the funeral procession in front of a billion people—what it's like to want to fall apart in public but can't because it's out of the question.

 William added, "You have to project the strength of the United Kingdom—that sounds ridiculous, but we have to do that.
 You can't just be carrying baggage and throwing it out there and putting it on display everywhere you go.
 My mother did put herself right out there and that is why people were so touched by her.
 But I am determined to protect myself and the children, and that means preserving something for ourselves.
 I think I have a more developed sense of self-preservation."

-For now, George has the luxury of getting to focus on cake and ice cream, on play dates and homework, on bonding with his siblings and doting on his new baby cousin—on being a kid.
-His parents know that certain lessons will have to be learned eventually, but they're in no rush.
-Besides, first king's first.
+For now, George has the luxury of getting to focus on cake and ice cream, on firetrucks and homework, on bonding with his siblings and playing with his cousins—on being a kid.
+His parents also have other things on their minds, like getting their children to eat dinner, even when their favorites aren't on the table.
+They know that certain lessons will have to be learned eventually, but there's no need to rush.

-"We now have three generations of working royals, four altogether, and having that movement through the generations allows for the monarchy to stay relevant and keep up with modern times," William said.
+"We now have three generations of working royals, four altogether, and having that movement through the generations allows for the monarchy to stay relevant and keep up with modern times," William told GQ.
 "You are only as good as your last gig and it is really important you look forward, plan, have a vision."